tobob/just-walking/content/blog/20180422/index.md

 wiki: https://pl.wikipedia.org/wiki/Czupel
 ---

-Nice loop, during a nice time. ~There were about 15 people on this trip, and one photo.~
+Nice loop, during a nice time.

 It turns out that I mess with path, at the beginning I had 1 photo.
 I assume that it was a tip to Chrobacza, but this one was a trip to Czupel.